Selling your home in 2022 could be a Great Tax Move!

 - The current long term capital gain tax rates of 15% to 20% are historically a bargain.
 Think of them as tax rates on “Sale”.

 - If the government raises the capital gains tax rates to 39.6% as proposed, you will likely have to pay a much higher tax rate.
-If you wait and sell your home in 2022 or later, the sale proceeds could push you into a much higher tax bracket and higher tax rate.
+If you wait too long to sell your home, the sale proceeds could push you into a much higher tax bracket and higher tax rate.

 Let me be clear, I am only speaking about your “primary residence”.
 These tax breaks do not apply to a second home.